kmayerb/tcrdist2/README.md

 5 minutes using the commands below.

 ### Install tcrdist2 using python 2.7.11:
-To configure our machine to run **tcrdist2** using the correct dependencies, use the [*requirements.txt*](https://github.com/kmayerb/tcrdist2/blob/API2/requirements.txt) file provided in the tcrdist2 github repository.
+To configure your machine to run **tcrdist2** using the correct dependencies, use the [*requirements.txt*](https://github.com/kmayerb/tcrdist2/blob/API2/requirements.txt) file provided in the tcrdist2 github repository.